OWASP/Top10/2017/en/0xa1-injection.md

 Preventing injection requires keeping data separate from commands and queries.

-* The preferred option is to use a safe API, which avoids the use of the interpreter entirely or provides a parameterized interface, or migrate to use Object Relational Mapping Tools (ORMs). **Note**: When parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data, or executes hostile data with EXECUTE IMMEDIATE or exec().
+* The preferred option is to use a safe API, which avoids the use of the interpreter entirely or provides a parameterized interface, or migrate to use Object Relational Mapping Tools (ORMs). **Note**: Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data, or executes hostile data with EXECUTE IMMEDIATE or exec().
-* Use positive or "whitelist" server-side input validation, but this is not a complete defense as many applications require special characters, such as text areas or APIs for mobile applications.
+* Use positive or "whitelist" server-side input validation.
+This is not a complete defense as many applications require special characters, such as text areas or APIs for mobile applications.
 * For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter. **Note**: SQL structure such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
 This is a common issue in report-writing software.
 * Use LIMIT and other SQL controls within queries to prevent mass disclosure of records in case of SQL injection.